-During test operation, the outdoor units and the indoor units will start up:
+During test operation, the outdoor units, the Branch Selector units and the indoor units will start up:

-Make sure that the preparations of all indoor units are finished (field piping, electrical wiring, air purge, etc.).
-See installation manual of the indoor units for details.
+Make sure that the preparations of all Branch Selector units and all indoor units are finished (field piping, electrical wiring, air purge, etc.).
+See installation manual of the Branch Selector units and the indoor units for details.